-From the Outback to the Ocean - a Wild and Wonderful road less travelled
+From the Outback to the Ocean.
+An Australian Safari on a Wild and Wonderful road less travelled

 I recently returned from a corner of this great continent that had, until now, somehow eluded me ..
 600kms to the North West of Adelaide on the Eyre Peninsula, the little known, oft overlooked Gawler Ranges are Outback Australia at its unspoilt best - dramatic ancient landscapes and mesmerising wildlife encounters, vivid colours and stunning contrasts.